|

 Interestingly, we will often come to this spiritual realization when faced

-with the hard facts of our physical existence – our health and our
+with the hard facts of our physical existence our health and our mortality.

-primary motivation for healthy living, which has its genesis within us, not
+healthy living, which has its genesis within us, not outside us.

-style.
-Our choices will incorporate whatever information we have
+Our choices will incorporate whatever information we have encountered in the

 Our ancient ancestors ate what was available in whatever location they